GStreamer/gstreamer/markdown/application-development/basics/pads.md

 stream ends.
 This principle is very useful for demuxer elements, for example.

-Running gst-inspect oggdemux will show that the element has only one
+Running `gst-inspect-1.0 oggdemux` will show that the element has only one
 pad: a sink pad called 'sink'.
 The other pads are “dormant”.
 You can see this in the pad template because there is an “Exists: Sometimes” property.
 Depending on the type of Ogg file you play, the pads will be